jonnymind/SIRPAS/Source/Rulebook/Statuses.md

 # Statuses and status points

 Characters will sustain negative effects in pools called *statuses*.
 Most statuses are binary, i.e. on or off.
-For example, a character may be *asleep* or *awake*: it's awakeness status may be on/off.
+For example, a character may be *asleep* or *awake*: its "being awake" status may be on/off.

 Some statuses have numeric values, and the character will be negatively affected if the number